 System sand extensions are placed on the down slope side of sloping systems and equally divided on each side of level systems.
 The system sand extension is measured from the tall portion of the system sand bed.
 In systems sloping more than 5%, a 2.5 ft minimum system sand extension is required.
 The system sand extension area is a minimum of 6 in deep.
+For multiple slope beds, if any portion of the bed has a system slope greater than 5% a 2.5 ft minimum system sand extension of bed with multiple slopes below.

-Sloping Sites and Sloping Mound Systems
+Sloping Sites and Sloping Systems

-- The percentage of slope in all system drawings refers to the slope of the system, not the existing terrain ("site slope") and refers to the slope of the bed itself ("system slope"). - The system slope and the site slope do not have to be the same. - Maximum site slope is 33% and maximum system slope is 25%.
+- The percentage of slope in all system drawings refers to the slope of the system, not the existing terrain ("site slope") and refers to the slope of the bed itself ("system slope"). - The system slope and the site slope do not have to be the same. - Maximum site slope is 30% and maximum system slope is 25%.